 - SD cards

-- Mini tripod & microphone for vlogging (see our travel videos here)
+- Mini tripod & microphone for vlogging (watch our travel videos here)

 - Wifi dongle

-- Medical box- basic necessities like plasters, nurofen, diarrhea tablets, water purification tablets etc. (Don’t drink tap water in Europe- buy bottled.)
+- Medical box- basic necessities like plasters, nurofen, diarrhoea tablets, water purification tablets etc. (Don’t drink tap water in Europe- buy bottled.)

 - Laundry stuff.
-Most laundrettes across Europe require you to provide your own detergent etc. We bring a small amount of ours so it’s ready if we need it.
+If you wash your laundry while travelling, most laundrettes across Europe require you to provide your own detergent etc. We bring a small amount of ours so it’s ready if we need it.

 - COINS in the local currency.
 For parking, tips, tolls- you’ll always need them!

 - Gas bottles- we carry two 6kg ones.
 Beware the issues with getting gas in Europe.